dotnet/runtime/docs/installer/design-docs/framework-version-resolution.md

 Terminology
 - `framework reference`: consists of framework `name`, `version`, `rollForward` and optionally `applyPatches`.
 - `config fx references`: `framework references` for a single `.runtimeconfig.json`.
-- `newest fx references`: dictionary of `framework references` keyed off of framework `name` that contains the highest `version` requested and most constrained `rollForward` and `applyPatches`.
-It is used to perform "soft roll-forwards" to compatible references of the same framework name without reading the disk or performing excessive re-try.
+- `effective fx references`: dictionary of `framework references` keyed off of framework `name` that contains the highest `version` requested and merged `rollForward` and `applyPatches`.
+It is used to track the most up to date effective framework reference without reading the disk, it prevents excessive re-tries of the resolution.
 - `resolved frameworks`: a list of frameworks that have been resolved, meaning a compatible framework was found on disk.

 Steps